 Of course, there are exceptions to this general rule of employer choice.
 The most important exception is in denied cases.
 Just as payment by the employer is taken to imply employer choice, absence of payment by the employer is taken to imply that the employer does not get to choose.
 Also, just as the employee's right to seek a change of physician is taken to imply that the initial choice lies with the employer, the provision in the fourth paragraph of § 97-25 that the employer must pay for "a physician other than provided by the employer," if the employer has not provided one or in an emergency, may imply that the employer has no control in a denied case.
 There is no specific statutory provision linking payment of wage compensation and employer control (with the possible exception of § 97-25.3(b)(2), about which there will be more later).
-However, the Commission has historically taken the position that an employer that is not paying compensation has no right to control medical treatment.
+However, the Commission has historically taken the position that an employer that is not paying compensation has no right to control medical treatment, and the appellate case law has generally backed that up.
 Therefore, if the employee is out of work, and the employer is refusing to pay wage compensation, the employee will generally be allowed to pick the doctors, even if the employer is offering medical treatment through its preferred physician.
+A further convention at the Industrial Commission is that once an employee establishes a treatment relationship with a doctor, when the defendants do not have control, either due to denial of the case or denial of treatment, the employee will generally be allowed to continue treatment with the doctors he or she chose.
+That is, when a case is initially denied, and the injured worker has obtained treatment, the defendants will not be allowed simply to change the doctors.